-The valuation of the property is performed regularly on the basis of a model using the discounted cash flows.
-At the end of every reporting period, the CEO (Chief Executive Officer) and the Financial Controller assess whether any significant changes in actual circumstances, projected and registered income streams, results and developments have been experienced since the last external valuation.
+The valuation of the property is performed regularly on the basis of a model using discounted cash flows.
+At the end of every reporting period, the CEO (Chief Executive Officer) and the Financial Controller assess whether any significant changes in actual circumstances, projected and registered income streams, financial results and other factors have been experienced since the last external valuation.
 The CEO and the Financial Controller report to the audit committee on the outcome of this assessment.